 On first glance, this doesn’t necessarily look like a very impressive garage door opener.
 While many units have become a little more aesthetically pleasing, this one looks minimalistic at best.
 What that means, though, is that there’s a lot less to go wrong.
 Instead, it just moves your garage door up and down with a minimum amount of noise – exactly what most people want at the end of the day.
 It’s reliable and relatively easy to install on your own, helping to prove that you don’t need a lot of extras to create a great garage door opener.

 The lack of extras may not be for everyone, though.
 It’s certainly one of the more stripped-down units, so those who want lights or extra locking features really do need to look somewhere else.
-There are plenty of complaints that the unit isn’t quite as robust as some of the others on the market, but the comparisons fall flat when you’re talking about how dependable the garage door opener really is.
+There are plenty of complaints that the garage door opener isn’t quite as robust as some of the others on the market, but the comparisons fall flat when you’re talking about how dependable the garage door opener really is.
 This isn’t garage door opener for those who need the fanciest unit on the market, but it might be one of the best for those who just want something that will quietly get the job done.

 4. Chamberlain B730 Ultra-Quiet and Strong Belt Drive Garage Door Opener